-Looking for Bed Bugs
+How to Look for Bed Bugs

-Also keep an eye out for droppings the bed bugs might have left behind in the hotel room.
+Also, keep an eye out for droppings the bed bugs might have left behind in the hotel room.
 They'd appear as small brown spots, possibly tinged with blood.
 Check the sheets and mattress for these tiny spots.

-What to Do if You See a Bed Bug
+What to Do If You See a Bed Bug

-Even if you don't see any signs of bed bugs in your hotel, you should be careful not to allow any the opportunity to hitch a ride home with you.
+Even if you don't see any signs of bed bugs in your hotel, be careful not to allow any the opportunity to hitch a ride home with you.
 Don't put your clothes on the carpet or on upholstered chairs.
 Likewise, keep your suitcase off the floor and the bed.
 Use a metal suitcase rack if one is available.